Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Introduction

 In general, interactions in a multi-agent system are characterized by an underlying network, so that agents can only communicate with a limited number of other neighbors determined by the communication network topology.
 This feature of the network plays an important role in the analysis and design of algorithms, since the performance can be different in sparse and dense graphs \cite{cormen2009introduction}.
-Moreover, specific graph topologies can arise naturally in the design of real systems, such as \textit{e.g.}, star and ring topologies which are common in many Ethernet systems \cite{wester2011practical}, or some networks which are designed based on expander graphs \cite{hoory2006expander}.

 Furthermore, problems of the type of \eqref{eq:Statement:ResourceAllocProblem} often assume that the contributions of the agent to the constraint is homogeneous (\textit{i.e.}, that $a_i=1$ for each agent $i$).
-However, this is not always the case, as for example in the energy supply, where priority will be given to renewable energy sources while fossil-fuel plants contribute less to the amount of energy required by a specific region \cite{bird2013integrating}.
+However, this is not always the case, as for example in energy supply, where priority may be given to renewable energy sources while fossil-fuel plants ought to contribute less to the amount of energy required by each region \cite{bird2013integrating}.

 Our goal is to analyze the RCD algorithm applied to the most general possible version \eqref{eq:Statement:ResourceAllocProblem} (\textit{i.e.}, with arbitrary graph topologies and non-homogeneous contributions of the agents) in open systems.
 In particular, we focus on systems subject to only replacements, and hence of fixed size, so that the main challenge to handle is the variations of local cost functions, such as \textit{e.g.}, in the context of energy distribution where such changes can be triggered by time-varying environmental conditions.